Greater Accra Regional Hospital

-It is Located in the heart of Accra city, the GARH started as a Hospital for the European expatriates around 1928.
-It became a District Hospital after Ghana’s independence in 1957 and was later designated as Ridge Regional Hospital in 1997 and now redeveloped and transformed into an ultra-modern 420 bed capacity hospital with the full complement of specialist services that reflects the current social aspirations of the rapidly growing capital city of Ghana.
+Located in the heart of Accra city, the GARH started as a hospital for European expatriates in the Gold Coast around 1928.
+It became a District Hospital after Ghana's independence in 1957, was designated as Ridge Regional Hospital in 1997, and has now been redeveloped and transformed into a 420-bed capacity hospital.

+Donation

+The Chinese embassy in Accra presented quantities of medical supplies to the Greater Accra Regional Hospital, to show concern in lieu of corporate social responsibility.